sergioalmela/TwitchDownloader/README.md

 - Step 3: Enter the quality you want to download from the selector (use the arrows).
 For example: ```1080p60```
 - It will start downloading the video, and you will see the progress in the terminal.

-NOTE: If you put a live stream URL, it will download from the current time, and it will keep downloading until the stream ends.
-For example: ```https://www.twitch.tv/twitch```
+**NOTE:** If you put a live stream URL, it will download from the current time, and it will keep downloading until the stream ends.
+For example: ```https://www.twitch.tv/twitch```.
+It may display a wrong progress because it's not possible to know the total size of the stream.

+**NOTE:**
+After entering a path to download the content, the directory structure will be created if it does not exist.
+Windows users: The absolute path must be for example: ```C:\Users\torre\Downloads\awesomeVideo.mp4```

 ## Technologies used
 - [![Node.js](https://img.shields.io/badge/Node.js-339933?style=for-the-badge&logo=Node.js&logoColor=white)](https://nodejs.org/en/)